eightbitreaper/agent-investment-platform/tasks/tasks-prd.md

 - Use established LLM APIs (OpenAI, Anthropic) or local models (Ollama, LMStudio)
 - Docker containers isolate and manage different services
 - All configuration should be externalized to config files
+- Comprehensive documentation ensures junior developers can set up and contribute

 ## Tasks